MDplusOfficial/MDplusDSAI/CONTRIBUTING.md

 # License

-By contributing to MDplus DS&AI, you agree that your contributions will be licensed under the [LICENSE](/LICENSE.md) file in the root directoy of this source tree.
+By contributing to MDplus DS&AI, you agree that your contributions will be licensed under the [LICENSE](/LICENSE.md) file in the root directory of this source tree.